ngx-ree/ControlPanelsScripts/README.md

 #### OTHER FUNCTIONS
 ##### `switches` stack - additional options
 On the `switches` stack of the 'Probe Control' multipanel there are the following options:
-- 'Lock Gimbal' option locks the gimbal of `leng` dubbed engine(s).
+- 'Lock Gimbal' option locks the gimbal of 'leng' dubbed engine(s).
 Locking the gimbal helps with flight stability as KSP does not try to engage gimballing in addition to gears and RCS.
 - 'Land when low on fuel' option controls automatic landing initiation when the vessel's fuel amount goes under a certain value (5% by default, this can be changed either in the 'Input Parameters' or in the `machinery settings`).
 - `Autom. gear` option controls automatic gear retract/extend functionality for hovering/ascending (does not work for descending with `Asc./Desc.`) at a certain height.
 Height values for both retract and extend can be changed either in the 'Input Parameters' or in the `machinery settings`.
 Changing the option is effective BEFORE hovering/ascending is initiated.
 - `Terminal logs` option controls sending logs ('statmsg' command defined in the `settings.lib.ks` library) to another kOS terminal window.
 The target window must be selected in the popup selector next to the checkbox.
 The target terminal must be running the `getlogs.ks` script to display messages.
 The `Ext./Retr.
 Solar Panels` button toggles solar panels.
-These panels must be dubbed `solpan` and must have extend/retract capability of course.
+These panels must be dubbed 'solpan' and must have extend/retract capability of course.

 ##### Probe Machinery - changing input parameter values
 Press the `Probe Machinery` button on the basic Control Panel.
 Select `machinery settings` from the popup selector.
 This stack contains values of variables set up on the 'Input Parameters' pane.
 You can change them during the flight with immediate effect.
 Press the tooltip button (`?`) to see their descriptions.
 Tooltips are linked to descriptions on the 'Input Parameters' lexicon, so if you change them there, they will show new descriptions here as well.